 2. Figure Out Who Won’t Be Drinking

 Some of your guests will probably abstain from alcohol for personal, religious or health reasons.
 Others may be underage or pregnant.
-According to a 2022 Gallup poll, 36% of Americans abstain from drinking.
+According to a 2025 Gallup poll, 46% of Americans abstain from drinking, which is the lowest drinking rate Gallup has tracked in nearly 90 years.
 Subtract the number of guests who won’t drink from the total number of invitees.
 Don’t worry about which guests might drink more or less than others — just focus on the number of people who’ll have at least one drink.

 If you aren’t sure how many people will be drinking, it’s best to overestimate rather than underestimate the number.
 Like any good party, a wedding should convey a sense of abundance and hospitality.